jaggannadhan/MongoDBForDummies/README.md

 c. **Denormalization**: Duplicate data to reduce the need for joins (useful for read-heavy workloads).<br/>
 d. **Normalization**: Avoid duplication by splitting data into multiple collections (useful for write-heavy workloads).<br/>

+#### Best Practices for Data Modeling
+a. **Understand Your Queries**:
+Design your schema based on the queries your application will perform most frequently.
+Optimize for reads if your application is read-heavy, and for writes if it’s write-heavy.
+b. **Limit Document Size**:
+Keep documents under 16 MB to avoid hitting MongoDB’s size limit.
+Use references for large or frequently updated data.
+c. **Avoid Deep Nesting**:
+While MongoDB supports nested objects and arrays, deeply nested structures can make queries more complex.
+Flatten your data where possible.
+d. **Use Arrays for One-to-Many Relationships**:
+For relationships where one entity has multiple related items (e.g., a workout with multiple nutrition entries), use arrays.
+Be cautious about array size to avoid exceeding document limits.
+e. **Index Strategically**:
+Create indexes on fields used in filters, sorts, and groupings.
+Avoid over-indexing, as it increases storage costs and slows down writes.

 ### 2. Indexing Optimization
 Indexes are crucial for improving query performance, but they come with trade-offs.
 Let’s explore how to optimize indexes for large datasets and complex queries.